 - CREATE Fertility offer a successful egg donation programme, with our UK and International Programmes ensuring we have access to donors with all characteristics.

 - We have no waiting list.

-- We have a partnership with IVI-Madrid where we do not have our own donor eggs.
+- We have partnerships with international egg banks where we do not have our own donor eggs.
 This is primarily for ethic minorities, for whom there is a shortage of donor eggs in the UK.
-IVI have the largest donor egg bank in the world and give us access to donors with all types of characteristics.
-Patients who choose to use an egg donor from IVI have nearly all of their treatment in the UK; they need to travel to Spain for only one visit for Embryo Transfer.
-CREATE can arrange for sperm to be frozen and shipped to Madrid so that only the recipient needs to travel to Spain.
+We work with some of the largest donor egg banks in the world which give us access to donors with all types of characteristics.
+Patients who choose to use an egg donor from an international egg bank have nearly all of their treatment in the UK; they will need to travel for one visit for the Embryo Transfer.
+CREATE can arrange for sperm to be frozen and shipped to the egg bank so that only the recipient needs to travel.